 Culture signals show up in the choices the school makes about curriculum and enrichment.
 Rather than relying only on generic clubs, there is a noticeable emphasis on outdoor learning and structured challenge, such as Ten Tors preparation and Greenpower activities, alongside mainstream sport and games.
 For pupils, the implication is a school experience that can feel purposeful, with opportunities that reward commitment and teamwork, even in a small cohort.

-Ermington’s outcomes are exceptional in the context of England primary data.
-In 2024:
+Ermington's outcomes remain strong in the context of England primary data.
+In the current 2025 dataset:

-95% met the expected standard in reading, writing and maths combined, compared with an England average of 62%.
+80% met the expected standard in reading, writing and maths combined.

-44% reached the higher standard in reading, writing and maths combined, compared with an England average of 8%.
+10% reached the higher standard in reading, writing and maths combined.

 Scaled scores are high, with reading at 112, maths at 110, and grammar, punctuation and spelling at 108.